Florida Rent vs Buy Calculator: See When Buying a Home Makes More Sense

 Notes: This model estimates principal and interest using a standard amortization payment.
 It treats taxes, insurance, HOA, maintenance, and PMI as ongoing costs.
 It estimates selling costs at exit.

-How to interpret the rent vs buy result
+How to read your Florida rent vs buy result

-The outcome is sensitive to your time horizon.
-If you are buying soon, your planning window should include not only years of ownership, but also the contract to close timeline in Florida.
+The outcome is highly sensitive to your time horizon.
+If you are buying soon, your planning window should include not only years of ownership, but also the contract-to-close timeline in Florida.
 You can sanity check that here: How Long Does It Take to Close a Mortgage in Florida.
+If you are unsure whether the payment itself fits your budget, it also helps to review how much monthly payment is safe for you.

 In Florida, insurance and taxes can vary dramatically by address and property characteristics.
 If you want the calculator to be useful, make these inputs match the actual home you are considering.